My Story (film): Production

-Music
+Soundtrack

-The songs were composed by Shaan Rahman, while the background score of the film was composed by Raja Narayan Deb.
-The lyrics were lyrics written by B. K. Harinarayanan.
+The songs were composed by Shaan Rahman, with lyrics written by B. K. Harinarayanan.
 The soundtrack album consists 7 tracks, released by the label Vibe Music.

 Release

 My Story was released on 6 July 2018.

 Reception

 Sajin Shrijith from The New Indian Express, who rated 3 in a scale of 5 found the film's narration interesting, yet few portions "needlessly stretched".
 "She [Dinaker] isn't interested in winning awards; she is only interested in providing you with two hours of guilty-free entertainment", he wrote.
 Ayyappan R. of Malayala Manorama wrote: "being a long-term love story it oscillates so much between time zones making you so giddy ...
 Yet, despite the zig-zagness of the form, the film moves at a smooth languid, almost dreamy, pace, befitting a mature love story".
 He praised the performances of Prithviraj and Parvathy, editing and colour grading.
 T. Nirmalkumar of Mathrubhumi rated 3 out of 5 and praised the lead performances, particularly Parvathy's, and said the film "demonstrates the craft which is not of a debutante.
 It is a love story portrayed on a colourful and unique canvas.
 But, the engaging first half storytelling is followed by a cliche flashback which made it an ordinary story".

 Priya Sreekumar of the Deccan Chronicle appreciated the performances of Prithviraj and Parvathy, cinematography, costumes, sound and music department, but was critical about the screenplay, and rated 2.5 out of 5 stars.
 Asha Prakash of The Times of India rated 2.5 out of 5 stars.
 She appreciated the performances of Prithviraj and Parvathy, visuals and music, but felt that the film had too much cinematic cliches.
 The Indian Express reviewer Manoj Kumar R. had the impression that Jay's characterization was unconvincing and his "repugnant personality" was "sugarcoated" by the filmmaker.
 He rated 2 out of 5 stars.
 Sowmya Rajendran of The News Minute praised Prithviraj and Parvathy's performances, at the same time, said the characters suffer from unequal writing.
-The film was a box-office bomb.